1randomguy/nixvim/README.md

 ## Requirements

-Needs to have `ripgrep` installed for the word search to work.
+Needs to have a Nerdfont set as the default font for icons to work properly.

 ## Testing your new configuration